 A site with only 'static' web pages (files with .html or .htm extensions) and file resources - such as images, PDFs or Office documents - is unlikely to present any security risk and does not need any specific maintenance.

 My site uses software that I wrote myself

 When writing your own software you need to be aware that any bugs in your code could potentially lead to the exploitation and compromise of not only your site and its data, but other accounts and their data - and possibly other University systems.

-If you are processing or storing personal data, consider whether cPanel is a suitable platform.
-If you are not confident in your ability to write secure PHP code, there are many resources available online.
-A few examples are:
+If you are processing or storing personal data, you also need to consider whether cPanel is a suitable platform.

 My site uses software written by someone else, which I installed

 Many popular web applications can be installed on cPanel, such as WordPress or MediaWiki.
 Web application software - just like software on your desktop PC - needs to be regularly updated.